dalver99/docautoshare/README.md

 Pull and run docautomate.py
 then run excelautomate.py

+each will have inputdoc.docx, inputdoc.docx + input.xls as input, and output.docx, output2.docx as output.

 this will create two files, each which..

 output - will have text editted with result of 8